Date Established: 12/3/2008

 Postdoctoral fellows and postdoctoral associates are affiliates of the institution and must comply with all UB policies and rules.

-All postdoctoral scholar positions must be posted through UBJobs, with the exception of those who are transferring to UB when a faculty member of another institution is hired by UB.
+All postdoctoral associate positions must be posted through UBJobs, with the exception of those who are transferring to UB when a faculty member of another institution is hired by UB.
 The PI may consult with UB Human Resources and other university offices to follow best hiring practices and procedures, as well as guidance on how to achieve inclusion in hiring, education, and research.

 For all postdoctoral appointments, the PI or faculty mentor must:

 The minimum full-time annual salaries for postdoctoral fellows are typically set by and subject to the sponsor agency guidelines.
 The compensation for postdoctoral associates is typically guided by the minimum salary thresholds established by New York State and applicable provisions of the Fair Labor Standards Act (FLSA), when not predetermined by the sponsored agency.
 The Postdoctoral Office will monitor such thresholds to indicate the minimum salary limit for a postdoctoral scholar.

 Goals of postdoctoral traineeship are to provide advanced research training beyond the doctoral degree and to prepare individuals to follow careers that require expertise in their field.
 The postdoctoral experience is a unique “apprenticeship” between sponsor and scholar.
 Faculty sponsors help prepare postdocs for the next step in their careers.